COC Centro Oncológico de Chihuahua

 There are two main types of lung cancer that are treated in very different ways.

-• Non-small cell lung cancer: is a disease in which malignant (cancer) cells form in the tissues of the lung, accounting for 80% of all cases of lung cancer.
-This type of cancer includes many different kinds of cells:
+• Non-small cell lung cancer: It is a condition where malignant (cancerous) cells form in the tissues of the lung, accounting for 80% of all lung cancer cases.
+This form of cancer involves many different types of cells:

-– Squamous cell carcinoma : Cancer that forms in the thin, flat cells that line the inside of the lungs.
-Also called squamous cell carcinoma.
+• Squamous cell carcinoma: Cancer that develops in the thin, flat cells lining the inside of the lungs.
+It is also known as epidermoid carcinoma.

-– Large cell carcinoma : Cancer that begins in several types of large cells.
+• Large cell carcinoma: Cancer that starts in various types of large cells.

-– Adenocarcinoma : Cancer that begins in the cells that line the alveoli and make substances such as mucus.
+• Adenocarcinoma: Cancer that starts in the cells that line the alveoli and produce substances such as mucus.

 Lung cancer in Mexico.

-In 2020, an incidence of more than 2 million cases of lung cancer worldwide and around 1.8 million deaths from this cause were estimated.
-In Mexico, 7,811 new cases and 6,733 deaths from lung cancer were registered.
-In our country, mortality trends from this cancer have decreased in different magnitudes and specific periods.
-From 1990 to 2016, the mortality rate dropped an average of 1.9% each year at the national level; this decrease varied between men and women (2.1% and 1.4% per year, respectively).
-Despite this, more cultural information, accessibility to health services, as well as environmental exposure is still required to link the effect of these factors on the development of this disease, to prevent its appearance in future generations.
+In 2020, global estimates suggested there were over 2 million lung cancer cases, with approximately 1.8 million deaths attributed to this condition.
+In Mexico, there were 7,811 new cases and 6,733 deaths attributed to lung cancer.
+Mortality trends for this cancer have shown varying degrees of decline over different time periods.
+From 1990 to 2016, the mortality rate decreased on average 1.9% each year nationwide; this decline varied in men and women (2.1% and 1.4% per year, respectively).
+Nevertheless, additional data regarding cultural factors, accessibility to healthcare services, as well as environmental exposure are still required to establish a correlation between these factors and the onset of this disease, in order to prevent its occurrence in future generations.

-At least two of the three epidemiological analyzes found that in the northern states (Baja California, Baja California Sur, Chihuahua, Coahuila, Durango, Nuevo León, Sinaloa, Sonora and Tamaulipas) there was an increase in cancer mortality, and one of these two studies also found an increase in the number of new cases in the same region and in contrast in the peripheral entities of Mexico City reported a decrease in the number of deaths of 30%
+At least two out of the three epidemiological analyses found an increase in cancer mortality in the northern states (Baja California, Baja California Sur, Chihuahua, Coahuila, Durango, Nuevo Leon, Sinaloa, Sonora, and Tamaulipas), and one of these two studies also noted a rise in the number of new cases in the same region.
+In contrast, the peripheral areas around Mexico City reported a 30% decrease in the number of deaths.

 Lung cancer in Latin America.

-Although cancer is the second leading cause of death worldwide, lung cancer has become the leading cause of death in Latin America, and it is expected to have an increasing incidence in the region.
-Projections show that by 2030, there will be more than 151,000 new cases and that the disease will cause about 135,000 deaths, 50% more than today.
+While cancer is the second leading cause of death worldwide, lung cancer has become the primary cause of death in Latin America, and its incidence is expected to continue rising in the region.
+Projections indicate that by 2030 there will be over 151,000 new cases, with the disease causing approximately 135,000 deaths, which is a 50% increase compared to current figures.

 Lung cancer worldwide.

-Lung cancer is one of the most dangerous silent diseases in the world: it claims about 3 lives per minute, 4 thousand per day and 1.59 million per year.
+Lung cancer is one of the most dangerous silent diseases in the world: it claims approximately 3 lives per minute, 4,000 per day, and 1.59 million annually.

-According to GLOBOLCAN 2018, cancer is the leading cause of death worldwide.
-Each year there are 1.8 million new cases and claims the lives of 9.6 million people in the world, with lung cancer having the highest mortality rate in the general population with 1.8 million deaths.
+According to GLOBOCAN 2018, cancer is the leading cause of death worldwide.
+Every year, there are 1.8 million new cases, and the disease claims the lives of 9.6 million people worldwide, with lung cancer having the highest mortality rate in the general population, accounting for 1.8 million deaths.

-Although all oncological diseases are important, today the main concern is lung cancer because, unlike other tumors, it is the most aggressive and deadly.
+Although all cancers are important, the primary concern today is lung cancer because, unlike other tumors, it is the most aggressive and lethal.

 Symptoms.

-• Cough that does not go away or gets worse over time.
+• Cough that does not improve or worsens over time

 • Wheezing

-• Blood in the sputum (mucus that is expelled from the lungs).
+• Blood in the sputum (mucus expelled from the lungs)

 • Hoarseness

-Surgery: An operation where the doctor cuts out cancerous tissue.
+Surgery: A procedure where the physician removes the cancerous tissue.

-Radiation therapy: Involves the use of high-intensity radiation (similar to X-rays) to kill cancer.
+Radiation therapy: Involves the use of high-intensity radiation (similar to X-rays) to kill cancer cells.

-Targeted therapy: Refers to the use of drugs to block the growth and spread of cancer cells.
-These medicines can be tablets taken by mouth or medicines given through an IV.
-You will have tests to see if targeted therapy is right for your type of cancer before this treatment is used.
+Targeted therapy: It refers to the use of medications to inhibit the growth and spread of cancer cells.
+These medications can be taken orally as tablets or administered intravenously.
+Tests will be conducted to determine if targeted therapy is suitable for your type of cancer before this treatment is administered.